Xilinx/Vitis_Libraries/docs/src/user_guide/L3_overview_content.rst

     *
         - incy
         - stride between consecutive elements of y
+    *
+        - kernelIndex
+        - index of kernel that is being used, default is 0 *
+        - deviceIndex
+        - index of device that is being used, default is 0

 .. rubric:: Return:

 .. list-table::
     :widths: 20 80

     *
-        - kernelIndex
-        - index of kernel that is being used, default is 0 *
         - xfblasStatus_t
         - 0 if the operation completed successfully